dell/common-github-actions/README.md

 This workflow accepts total two parameters as input to the workflow - (CSM program version and update flag).
+1. update flag = "nightly"
+   This updates all modules configVersions and all the required version updates.
+   Also, updates the images to "nightly" for templates and detailed samples in the beginning of the release.

+2. update flag = "tag"
+   This flag simply updates "nightly" updated images in step-1 to actual release tag version towards the content lock.

 Below is the example usage in csm-operator repository.

 It expects a script to be present in the csm-operator repository ".github/scripts/module-version-update.sh".